GiggyMantis/RSM/README.md

 # RSM

 Bookmarklet-based messaging for browsers
-To run, open about:blank and then paste the code inside bookmarklet.js.txt into your searchbar
+To run, open about:blank and then type `javascript:` into your searchbar and then paste the code inside bookmarklet.js, then simply press enter to run!